Applications of Explainable AI for 6G: Technical Aspects, Use Cases, and Research Challenges

 \subsubsection{Future Directions}

-The wide and deep convergence of XAI to the existing AI systems are foreseen to be increasingly important.
-Some promising future research directions about this deployment include: how to measure the level of explainability, how to satisfy the explainability demands from multiple stakeholders, how to ensure high performance while still being able to provide a high level of explainability, and how to work collaboratively in a multi-disciplinary team (i.e., typically, ICT researchers with legal experts).
+The wide and deep convergence of XAI to the existing AI systems is foreseen to be increasingly important.
+Some promising future research directions for this deployment include are: how to measure the level of explainability, how to satisfy the explainability demands from multiple stakeholders, how to ensure high performance while still being able to provide a high level of explainability, and how to work collaboratively in a multi-disciplinary team (i.e., typically, ICT researchers with legal experts).
 Generating clear and consistent explanations for accurate models in an easy way remains a future challenge for AI with great potential to make AI more transparent and accessible to humans.